[Exclusive] Belarus 'trained Afghan and Iraqi veterans' for EU border attacks

 The Belarusian foreign ministry ignored questions.

-But Polish authorities were aware of his allegations and have warned about potential armed clashes.
+But Polish authorities were aware of Latushka's allegations and have warned of potential armed clashes.

 "We expect there could be an escalation of ... an armed nature any time soon on the Polish border," Polish government spokesman Piotr Mueller said on Monday.